Ph.D. Program in Clinical Psychology Application Instructions

 Minimum Criteria for Admission

-Those applicants who pass this initial screening will be invited for an interview with the faculty and will have the opportunity to meet and talk with advanced students in the Ph.D.
+Those applicants who pass this initial screening will be invited to visit with the faculty and will have the opportunity to meet and talk with advanced students in the Ph.D.
 Program.
-The personal interview is structured to maximize the opportunity for communication between the applicant and members of the Program.
-These interviews take place in February.
+The visit is structured to maximize the opportunity for communication between the applicant and members of the Program.
+These visits take place in February.

 Admissions decisions are made on a rolling basis beginning in March.
 All candidates will be notified of their admission status by April 15 at latest.
 Those applicants who are not offered a place in the Ph.D. program may be eligible for the M.A. program in Psychology.

 Financial Aid Information

 Students eligible for financial aid or a graduate assistantship are required to complete a FASFA form as part of the application process.